The complex issue of crime against the trans community

 For so long, these women said they've lived in the shadows, but for a brief time this year, transgender rights and equality took center stage.
 Earlier this year, the National Basketball Association decided to move its All-Star Celebration away from Charlotte to New Orleans because of North Carolina's controversial bill that sought to regulate which bathroom transgender people could use.
 The NBA and the city did not hide their stance on the matter.
 During Allstar Weekend, a large sign reading “equality” was displayed on Benson Tower.

-While Cordona celebrated that moment, she said that time has passed and the fight for true equality continues.
+While Cardona celebrated that moment, she said that time has passed and the fight for true equality continues.

 "It's come and it's gone.
-The equality sign is gone, so if we stop working on it today, we won't have tomorrow," said Cordona.
+The equality sign is gone, so if we stop working on it today, we won't have tomorrow," said Cardona.

 While the NOPD has named persons of interest in the cases of Chyna Gibson and Ciara McElveen, investigators have yet to find any suspects in the killings.